raspine/vim-smart-idf-button/README.md

 ## Configuration

 Currently no configuration options are needed.
-The plugin works out of the box with standard ESP-IDF project structures.
+The plugin (should) work out of the box with standard ESP-IDF project structures.

 ## License